Support justice for Rachel, her mom, & hospice caregivers

 The law would also require that family members be given a copy of this documentation to be kept with their comfort kit so that, in the event of an investigation or search warrant, law enforcement could see that the family had been officially authorized to administer these comfort medications to their loved ones.

-$800-$2000/month (variable) in travel costs to state and federal legislatures to lobby for Marsha's Law.
+• Travel costs to state and federal legislatures to lobby for Marsha's Law.

-Though I've been shattered emotionally, financially, and professionally, I feel obligated to use my privilege to do all I can to prevent this from ever happening to another person.
-This is my duty to my community and to the millions or caregivers who rely on home hospice every single day.
+Though I've been shattered emotionally, financially, and professionally, I feel obligated to use my privilege to do all I can to prevent this from happening to another person.
+Most of all, it's how my mom raised me, and I owe it to her and her memory to live up to the principles she instilled in me.

 — Rachel Waters